top of page

 Creamy eggnog in a clear mug, topped with whipped cream, cinnamon sticks, and sprinkled spice.
 Beige background.
 Cozy mood.

 No drink says holiday season quite like a creamy glass of homemade eggnog.
-Rich, velvety, and perfectly spiced with nutmeg and vanilla, this festive classic feels like Christmas in a cup.
+Rich, velvety, and perfectly spiced with nutmeg and vanilla, this festive classic evokes the essence of Christmas in a cup.

 Whether you serve it chilled at a party or warm it gently by the fire, this recipe brings all the nostalgic charm of old-fashioned eggnog — without the store-bought sweetness.
 It’s simple, smooth, and absolutely delicious.

-This version uses cooked eggs for safety while keeping that traditional flavor and silky texture everyone loves.
+This version uses cooked eggs for safety, while maintaining the traditional flavor and silky texture everyone loves.
 Add a splash of rum or bourbon if you’d like a grown-up twist, or keep it alcohol-free for the whole family.
+For a cozy drink lineup, try gingerbread hot chocolate or peppermint bark hot chocolate next, or make the mistletoe kiss cocktail for something festive and bubbly.

 Recipe Card